Parfilage

 Parfilage (/fr/, "unravelling") was a fashionable pastime among women at the Versailles in the 1760s and 1770s.
 While most forms of ladies' handwork involved making something, parfilage was the opposite: women spent their time unraveling gold and silver braid, lace, or epaulets.
 As the fad grew – Grimm's Correspondence littéraire referred to a "furor" for it in winter 1773 – ornaments were made and sold solely for the purpose of being unmade.
 Ladies carried small sacks with them for the gold and silver threads they had salvaged.
-Taken to a goldsmith, the thread could be melted down and made into bullion.
+Taken to a goldsmith, the threads could be melted down and made into bullion.
 In Britain, parfilage was sometimes known as "drizzling."